gloveboxes/Azure-Sphere-Learning-Path/README.md

 The initial release of Azure Sphere is built on the Mediatec MT3620.
 This MCU consists of 5 cores.
 There is a dedicated communications core, a dedicated Security Subsystem core, and **three** user application cores.

-The three applications cores:
+The **three applications** cores are as follows:

 * One ARM Cortex A7 core running Embedded Linux (built with Yokto), exposing a set of POSIX APIs.
-Developers can build and deploy a **High Level** application to this core, this core is also responsible for the TrustZone Security Monitor, threat detection reporting, and OS and Application life cycle management.
+Developers can build and deploy a **High Level** application to this core.
+This core is also responsible for the TrustZone Security Monitor, threat detection reporting, and OS and Application life cycle management.
 * Two ARM Cortex M4Fs.
-Developers can build and deploy **Real Time** applications to these cores, either to baremetal or building of frameworks such as FreeRTOS and in the future Azure RTOS.
+Developers can build and deploy **Real Time** applications to these cores.
+Real Time applications can be built against the baremetal or built using  real time frameworks such as FreeRTOS, and in the future, Azure RTOS.

 The MT3620 MCU is also know as a Crossover MCU as it bridges the application world of ARM Cortex A7 with the Real time world of ARM Cortex M4.